924 utenti

 To show his girl how brave he is Fatty challenges the champion to a fight.
 Charlie referees, trying to avoid contact with the two monsters

-Desert Phantom
+Midnight Phantom

 This film is one of over 200 titles in the list of independent feature films made available for television presentation by Advance Television Pictures announced in Motion Picture Herald 4 April 1942.
-At this time, television broadcasting was in its infancy, almost totally curtailed by the advent of World War II, and would not continue to develop until 1945-46.
-Because of poor documentation (feature films were often not identified by title in conventional sources) no record has yet been found of its initial ... continua
+At this time, television broadcasting was in its infancy, almost totally curtailed by the advent of World War II, and would not continue to develop until 1945-1946.
+Because of ... continua

 A night in the show